NEW: President says on social media that curfews are in hands of local governments

 “The ongoing conflict among the various political forces … may lead to the collapse of the state and threaten the future of our coming generations,” Defense Minister Gen. Abdul Fattah al-Sisi said Tuesday.

-Anti-government protesters ignored President Mohamed Morsy’s curfew order in cities along the Suez Canal and clashed with police and troops, state-run media reported Tuesday.
+Anti-government protesters defied Egyptian President Mohamed Morsy’s curfew order in cities along the Suez Canal and clashed with police and troops in restive Port Said, state-run news outlets reported early Tuesday.

 In Port Said, about 4,000 people joined the protest, which began at Mariam mosque and continued for hours, winding its way through the streets.
 They chanted anti-government slogans, at times laced with profanities.